An earthquake centered between NYC and Philadelphia rattles much of the Northeast

 “If we had the same magnitude quake in California, it probably wouldn’t be felt nearly as far away,” said USGS geophysicist Paul Caruso.

-A 4.8-magnitude quake isn't large enough to cause damage, except for some minor effects near the epicenter, the agency posted on X.
+A 4.8-magnitude quake isn’t large enough to cause damage, except for some minor effects near the epicenter, the agency posted on the social platform X.

-Robert Thorson, a University of Connecticut earth sciences professor, said the quake resulted from the constant compression of the earth's hard, brittle crust in New Jersey.

-“It’s like having a big block of ice in a vise, and you are just slowly cranking up the vise,” he said.
-Eventually, you’re going to get some crackling on it.”

 Friday's quake was felt as far as Vermont and New Hampshire, where some residents initially figured it was snow falling off their roofs or plow trucks rumbling by.

-Registering magnitude 5.8, it was the strongest earthquake to hit the East Coast since World War II.

-On Friday, President Joe Biden said he had had spoken to New Jersey Gov. Phil Murphy about the earthquake.
-The White House said the administration would provide help if needed to state and local officials.
+President Joe Biden said he spoke to New Jersey Gov. Phil Murphy about Friday's earthquake.
+The White House said the administration would provide help if needed.

 New York Gov. Kathy Hochul said the quake was felt throughout the state, but officials had no reports of any life-threatening problems.

-“I was just like, ‘Where is that vibration coming from?'"
-Byron recalled.
-He was especially puzzled since there were no subways running nearby.

-But he didn’t realize there had been an earthquake until he got the alert on his cellphone.
+And even the delicately placed eggs that form part of a sculpture at a Chinatown art gallery stayed in place, to the relief of gallerist Kristen Thomas.

 Catalini reported from Whitehouse Station, New Jersey.
-Associated Press journalists around the country contributed to this report, including Jake Offenhartz, Bobby Caina Calvan, Michael R. Sisak and Karen Matthews in New York City, Edith M. Lederer at the United Nations, Seth Borenstein in Washington, Mark Scolforo in Harrisburg, Pennsylvania, Susan Haigh in Hartford, Connecticut, and Pat Eaton-Robb in Storrs, Connecticut.
+Associated Press journalists around the country contributed to this report, including Jake Offenhartz, Bobby Caina Calvan, Michael R. Sisak and Karen Matthews in New York City; Edith M. Lederer at the United Nations; Seth Borenstein in Washington; Michael Casey in Boston; Mark Scolforo in Harrisburg, Pennsylvania; Michael Rubinkam in Allentown, Pennsylvania; Susan Haigh in Hartford, Connecticut; and Pat Eaton-Robb in Storrs, Connecticut.

 Credit: AP